dan-collins-dev/todo-list-vanilla/README.md

 - Each Todo has CRUD actions
 - Filter by Todo Name

-## Stretch Goals
-- Filter and Sort by due date (ascending and descending)
-- Filer by Sort by priority (ascending and descending)

 ## Running this project
 1. Clone the repo into a directory of your choice.
 2. CD into the directory